Market

 The undiscounted amount of short-term employee benefits is expected to be paid in exchange for the

-services rendered by employees are recognised as an expense during the period when the employees
+services rendered by employees are recognized as an expense during the period when the employees

 render the services.